rackerlabs/rackspace-how-to/content/general/id-federation-map-policies-permissions-cloud.md

             - "ticketing:admin"

-In this example, the `admin` and `ticketing:admin` roles are explicitly assigned to any users logging in by using this Identity Provider and Attribute Mapping Policy.
+In this example, the `admin` and `ticketing:admin` roles are explicitly assigned to any users who log in by using this Identity Provider and Attribute Mapping Policy.

 For basic Identity Federation setups, this example might be sufficient.